Salvatore Foti: Coaching career

 In December 2015, shortly before retiring as a player, Foti obtained a UEFA B licence.
 From 2016, he was part of Marco Giampaolo's coaching staff at Sampdoria, Milan and Torino.

 On 2 January 2022, Foti was hired as assistant manager to José Mourinho at Roma, after the exit of João Sacramento.
 With the Portuguese manager suspended, Foti led Roma on 27 February in a 1–0 win at Spezia with an added-time penalty by Tammy Abraham, followed six days later by a home win by the same margin against Atalanta.
-In the 2022–23 season, he oversaw Roma's 2-1 away win over Internazionale, their 1-0 home win against Bologna and their 2-2 draw against AC Milan at the San Siro.
+In the 2022–23 season, he oversaw Roma's 2–1 away win over Internazionale, their 1–0 home win against Bologna and their 2–2 draw against AC Milan at the San Siro.
 On 5 March 2023, he oversaw a 1–0 win at the Stadio Olimpico against Juventus to remain unbeaten in his six games.

 Foti received a one-month suspension for his actions in a 2–1 home loss to Cremonese in the Coppa Italia quarter-finals for threats and insults against visiting coaches and match officials.
 He left Roma following Mourinho's sacking in January 2024.

 In June 2024, Foti agreed to follow Mourinho as his assistant at Fenerbahçe.

 On 19 October 2025, after a few months without a job, Foti was announced as Angelo Gregucci's new assistant coach at struggling Serie B club Sampdoria.
+On 9 March 2026, following a 0–3 loss to Frosinone, both Foti and Gregucci were dismissed from their respective roles with immediate effect.